What is a VAT number and how can I get one?

 How can Marosa help you with your getting a VAT number?

 Marosa can help you comply with your Intrastat obligations in all EU countries.
-Also, when we handle the VAT compliance obligations of companies that are involved in intra-Community trade, we always monitor the Intrastat thresholds to make sure we start submitting this return when required.
+Also, when we handle the VAT compliance obligations of companies that are involved in intra-community trade, we always monitor the Intrastat thresholds to make sure we start submitting this return when required.

-Technology to accelerate the work and mitigate any error risk
+Technology to accelerate work and mitigate risk

-Our VAT registration wizard will collect all documents and information from you and archive all forms to make them available at any time by your team.
+Our VAT registration wizard will collect all documents and information from you, and archive all forms to make them available at any time by your team.

 Experience with urgent and complex VAT registrations